Skip to main content

 In order to get database access credentials, read the detailed guide on Viewing Database Credentials.

-View Build Logs
+View Build and Deployment Logs

 Once your application is started, you can access it from the access URL: